jaycordaro/clkbrd3/README.md

 ## To Build
 To just build it as-is, use the zip file in ./gerbers and upload it to jlcpcb.
 # Operation
-Board is a low current consumption 32kHz crystal oscillator evaluation board.  see the schematic in the ./schematic directory.
-For convenience, can be powered by a 5V USB Micro connector or a 5V barrel jack.
+Board is a low current consumption 32kHz crystal oscillator.  see the schematic in the ./schematic directory.
+For convenience, the board can be powered by a 5V USB Micro connector or a 5V barrel jack.
 U1 and U3 are LDOs, not low-power, low-Iq or cheap, but convenient.
 RV1 and RV2 are potentiometers to set the voltage for VXTAL and VDDIO.
 J3 selects whether to use a 5V barrel jack (J3 == 2-3) or micro USB (J3 == 2-1).
 Adjust RV1 to provide 1.8V on VDDIO (J5 pin 1) and adjust RV2 to provide 0.9V on J8.1.
 32kHz clock output is available on J6.1 or J7 SMA connector, if installed.
+If the potentiometers are removed, the board can be powered from lab supplies to measure current.
 # Validation
 Validation files are in the ./validation directory.
 Performance is quite good, although startup time is over half a second.
 The sub $0.05 crystal performed well actually.
 Jitter was very low.
 The MDA photos show a deterministic variation of the frequency.
-I have not looked at the cause of this.
+I should look into what's going on here, and if this can be improved without increasing power consumption.
 # Conclusion
-You can build a low-power 32kHz oscillator out of discrete components for much less than the cost of a crystal oscillator.
+You can build a low-power 32kHz oscillator out of discrete components for much less than the current cost of a crystal oscillator.
 Performance is good, as long as the startup time is not critical.